 Check out the article: Why toll-free numbers cannot help organizations yo sustain such unprecedented times.

 10 things Employees can follow to help themselves in such unprecedented times

 Though it’s a tough time. it will pass.
-All we need is patience, and take care of ourselves.
-Psychologists recommend few things that if we follow can help us survive such unprecedented times.
+All we need is patience, and taking care of ourselves.
+Psychologists recommend a few things that if we follow can help us survive such unprecedented times.

 1. Isolate yourself from news about the virus.
 (Everything we need to know, we already know).